twineworks/tweakflow/site/content/reference.md

 Evaluates to the value of a with b subtracted.

-Each operand must be either a long or a double.
+Each operand must be either a long, double or decimal.
 Any other types throw an error.
+The following rules are applied in order:

-If any operands are `nil`, the result is `nil`.
+  - If any operand is `nil`, the result is `nil`.
+  - If any operand is `NaN` the result is `NaN`.

-If both operands are longs, integer subtraction is performed and the result is a long.
+  - If both operands are longs, integer subtraction is performed and the result is a long.
 Overflows and underflows do not throw.

-If any operand is a double, the other operand is cast to double, and a floating point subtraction is performed.
+  - If both operands are of type double, a floating point subtraction is performed.
 The result is a double.
+  - If both operands are of type decimal, a decimal exact subtraction is performed.
+The result is a decimal.
+  - If operands are of types long and double, the long operand is cast to double, and a floating point subtraction is performed.
+The result is a double.
+  - If operand `a` is `Infinity` and the other operand is finite, the result is `Infinity`.
+  - If operand `b` is `Infinity` and the other operand is finite, the result is `-Infinity`.
+  - If operand `a` is `-Infinity` and the other operand is finite, the result is `-Infinity`.
+  - If operand `b` is `-Infinity` and the other operand is finite, the result is `Infinity`.
+  - If only one operand is of type decimal, the non-decimal operand is cast to decimal, and a decimal exact subtraction is performed.
+The result is a decimal.

 Special cases involving `Infinity` and `NaN` are defined as follows: